bouaik9/youtube-bot-using-selenuim/README.md

 Input:--> Title of the video
-Output:--> playing the first video (from youtube resluts) on the browser
+Output:--> playing the first video (from youtube results) on the browser

 Prerequisites :